What is Personal Development Planning and how does personal development planning help us achieve our goals?

 This can be in the short, medium or long term.
 Your overarching goals might relate to a new job role or skill, or something more abstract like forming better relationships in the workplace.
 In any case, personal and professional development planning is essential.

-Of course, when planning for personal development, it’s important to conduct ongoing work to improve your roadmap.
+Of course, when you’re building your action plan, it’s important to conduct revisions on a regular basis to improve your roadmap.
 Constantly reviewing your process is crucial if you want to stay motivated and achieve your goals.

 With that in mind, let’s take a look at what makes effective personal development planning.